June 28 - July 1, 2014

 Camp Kaleidoscope is more than just an autism-friendly family vacation--it was created by families for families and includes unique features such as universally accessible activities for all children; volunteer support for each family by graduate students in related health fields; art, nature, and educational activities for adults; and offers gluten/casein free choices at every meal.
 We have successfully run this camp with input from professionals, parent advocates, and family voices to insure that the needs of all participants are met.

-Click here to download camper packet & forms.
+Click here to download camper packet & forms (2014 forms will be posted in spring 2014).

 The goal of Camp Kaleidoscope is very simple…..to provide a relaxing summer camp experience where families affected by autism can enjoy a memorable vacation and create positive memories together.